Relaxations for binary polynomial optimization via signed certificates: Conclusion.

 \section{Conclusion.}

 We characterize binary non-negativity for binary polynomials based on their signed support vectors.
-We identify a conic set of binary polynomials whose binary non-negativity can be certificated in strongly polynomial time.
+We identify a conic set of binary polynomials whose binary non-negativity can be certified in strongly polynomial time.
 We construct an LP representation of such binary polynomials for a given signed support pattern.
 This yields new binary non-negativity certificates, called signed certificates.
 We present an LP to search for the refined signed support decomposition of any binary polynomial as signed certificates.
-Using tree-based partitions, we present two general approaches to construct nested families of cones of binary non-negative polynomials.
+Using hierarchical partitions, we present two general approaches to construct nested families of cones of binary non-negative polynomials.
 These families yield new hierarchies of relaxations for BPO.
-Future work could be design of efficient numerical algorithms for solving the relaxations.
+Future work could focus on designing efficient numerical algorithms for solving the relaxations.